Skip to main content

 type"http"YesType discriminator

-authentication”auth_token” | “none”YesType of authentication to use on the endpoint
+authentication"auth_token" | "none"YesType of authentication to use on the endpoint.

-role”Owner” | “Admin” | “Editor” | “Viewer”NoThe minimum RBAC role required if using “auth_token” authentication
+role"Owner" | "Admin" | "Editor" | "Viewer"NoThe minimum RBAC role required to call the endpoint (only applies when authentication is "auth_token").
+Defaults to "Viewer" (any team member).

 Base URL